 - Football, volleyball, cross country, basketball, track, soccer, softball, baseball, golf, and club lacrosse.

 - For more information, please visit our Athletics home page.

 - John Carroll is respected for its fall drama production, spring musical, Marching Band, Honors Chorus, Chamber Choir, Men’s and Women’s Choir, and jazz band.

-- Apple Lab for Journalism, Graphic Design and Yearbook classes.
+- Mac lab for Journalism, Graphic Design, and Yearbook classes.

 A DIVERSE COMMUNITY

 John Carroll’s approximately 550 students come from more than twenty communities throughout the Birmingham region.
 The students represent all ethnicities and socio-economic backgrounds.
 There are nine Catholic elementary partner schools and over fifteen transfer high schools represented.